ahmedjra/ENSAE_NLP/README.md

-# Nested Named Entity Recognition on GENIA with Biomedical BERT Models: Span Classification and Masking Heuristics
+# Nested Named Entity Recognition on GENIA with Biomedical BERT Models: Span Classification

 This repository contains implementations for nested NER on the GENIA biomedical dataset using BERT-based models and prompt-based methods.